mwvgroup/pittgoogle-client/docs/tmp/api/pubsub-docstring.rst

 -   Listen to a stream by using a :class:`Consumer()`.

--   The :ref:`user callback` determines how the alerts are processed and stored.
+-   The :ref:`user callback <user callback>` determines how the alerts are processed and stored.

 -   There are a few different groups of settings in :class:`ConsumerSettings` for things like stopping conditions and the alert format